 Health-Home

-It is important to explore David Servan-Schreiber’s books and work as a guide to maintaining a healthy lifestyle.
-However, we must also keep in mind that david advice should never replace the guidance of our own doctors.
+It is valuable to explore David Servan-Schreiber’s work as a guide to maintaining a healthy lifestyle.
+However, it is essential to remember that his advice should never replace the personalised guidance of your doctor or healthcare provider.

 Go retro: